Negotiating Customer Agreements: 7 Strategies to Establish the Upper Hand

 At Sourcing Alliance, we understand that the RFP process can be time-consuming, costly, and often downright frustrating.
 We incorporate these same seven strategies into our own procurement process so that our members don’t have to experience that frustration.

 In our next segment of The Law of Unintended Consequences Meets Public Sector Procurement, we will discuss how to write RFP specifications that solve for both your current and future needs.
-You’ll want to watch your inbox.

-Until then, our website offers a wealth of knowledge and resources about how you may leverage your Sourcing Alliance membership to secure the products and services your organization needs to operate, save time, get better contract terms, and leverage our members’ combined buying power to secure lower prices and a reduced Total Cost of Ownership.
+As always, our website offers a wealth of knowledge and resources about how you may leverage your Sourcing Alliance membership to secure the products and services your organization needs to operate, save time, get better contract terms, and leverage our members’ combined buying power to secure lower prices and a reduced Total Cost of Ownership.

 Missed our last edition?
 Click here to view our tips on navigating bad purchasing contracts.